day8/re-frame/README.md

 for completeness and to fully close the loop.

 This is the step in which the hiccup-formatted "descriptions of required DOM", returned by the view functions of Domino 5, are made real.
-The
-browser DOM nodes are mutated.
+The browser DOM nodes are mutated.

+### Whew!
+A reprieve

+After the six dominoes have fallen, re-frame (metaphorically) stands them up.
+Your re-frame app is poised lithely, ready for the next `event` to trigger the cycle again.

 ## A Cascade Of Simple Functions